Shrikant-28/php-rabbitmq-messaging/README.md

-Here is a complete `README.md` file for a PHP-based RabbitMQ messaging system using `php-amqplib`.
-You can paste this directly into your project’s `README.md` file.

----

 # PHP RabbitMQ Messaging System

 A simple PHP project demonstrating **how to send and receive messages using RabbitMQ**.
 This project uses the [php-amqplib](https://github.com/php-amqplib/php-amqplib) library and is great for learning the basics of message queues in PHP.